respiteJetfire/TTT2-Bots-2/README.md

 ## What is this?

-This is a player bot addon for the Trouble in Terrorist Town game mode in Garry's Mod.
+This is a modification to thebigsleepjoe's amazing player bot addon for the Trouble in Terrorist Town game mode in Garry's Mod.

 It is designed to be as modular as possible, allowing easy customization and expansion.
-It is designed for TTT2 while being fully playable in regular TTT.
+It is designed for TTT2.

+This has been tested and designed to work on this steam workshop collection [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3317752676), I have forked the original addon and will try to make changes in parallel to the original repository.

+This is my first time modifying any kind of game addons or working with lua, my coding background is more Python oriented so forgive the butchery I have done to some of this lovely code that was written.

 📝 Note: Please stick to the main branch.
 Most other branches are eitherunstable or significantly behind.